U.S.-led coalition checking if French jihadist Clain killed in Syria: source

-PARIS (Reuters) - The U.S.-led coalition fighting Islamic State is verifying whether French jihadist Fabian Clain, who claimed the November 2015 Paris attacks, has been killed in Syria, a French source said on Thursday.
+PARIS (Reuters) - The U.S.-led coalition fighting Islamic State is verifying whether an air strike in Syria killed French jihadist Fabian Clain, who voiced the recording claiming the November 2015 attacks on Paris, a French source said on Thursday.

+Clain became known as the French voice of Islamic State after he read out the six-minute statement.
+In the recording, a man, believed to be his brother, gave a rallying cry to music for Muslims to fight the infidels “without ever capitulating.”

 “Checks are being made,” the source said.

-France Info radio and BFM TV reported on Friday Clain had been killed and his brother Jean-Michel seriously wounded after a coalition air strike in Baghouz, the final pocket held by the militants in northeastern Syria.
+France Info radio and BFM TV earlier reported that Clain had been killed and his brother Jean-Michel seriously wounded after a coalition strike in Baghouz, the final pocket held by the militants in northeastern Syria.

-Clain was identified as the man who voiced the recording claiming Islamic State carried out the attacks that killed 129 people and injured more than 350 in Nov.
-2015.
+French authorities estimate that about 100 French jihadists may still be fighting in the Baghouz area and say dozens are being held by Kurdish-led groups in northern Syria.

+Clain is a veteran jihadi, jailed in the past for recruiting militant fighters and believed by French authorities to have fled to Syria in 2015.

 France’s military and foreign ministry declined to comment.